pokt-network/pocket/consensus/doc/PROTOCOL_STATE_SYNC.md

 ## State Sync Operation Modes

-State sync can be viewed as a state machine that transverses various modes that node can be in, including:
+State sync can be viewed as a state machine that transverses various modes the node can be in, including:
 * Pacemaker Mode
 * Sync Mode
 * Server Mode

-The functionality of the node depends on the mode is operating it.
+The functionality of the node depends on the mode it is operating it.

 *NOTE: that the modes are not necessarily mutually exclusive (e.g. the node can be in `Server Mode` and `Pacemaker Mode` at the same time).*